 The State derives most of its revenue from a combination of specialized taxes and user charges.
 Substantial changes were made to Maryland's revenue structure at the 2007 Special Session of the General Assembly, most of which became effective in January 2008, and one of which had an effective date of July 1, 2008.
+Several other substantial adjustments were made to Maryland's tax structure in the First Special Session of 2012 of the General Assembly.
 These changes are described below.
 The following are principal sources of the State's revenues: